cf-routing/devenv/README.md

 # devenv

-A set of scripts for configuring a ubuntu machine (or docker image) for development of Cloud Foundry stuff.
+A set of scripts for configuring a ubuntu machine for development of Cloud Foundry stuff.

 ## Installation